Actively Recruiting

 • History of auditory hallucinations

-• Tumor on hearing or balance nervous systems
+• Tumor affecting hearing or balance nerves

-• Use of benzodiazepines or sedative hypnotics
+• Regular or on-demand use of benzodiazepines or sedative hypnotics

-• Neurological conditions causing seizures or loss of consciousness (e.g., epilepsy)
+• Neurological conditions causing seizures or loss of consciousness

-• Pacemaker or other electro-active implanted device
+• Pacemaker or other implanted electro-active device

-• Diagnosis of psychosis or schizophrenia
+• Previous diagnosis of psychosis or schizophrenia

-• Diagnosis of Burning Mouth Syndrome
+• Diagnosed with Burning Mouth Syndrome

-• Oral piercings that cannot or will not be removed
+• Oral piercings that cannot be removed

 • Prisoner